Mahak008/Smart-Calculator/README.md

 python smart_calculator.py
 ```

-## GUI Components

-- **Entry Field**: A large entry field to display the input and result.
-- **Buttons**: A set of buttons for digits, operations, and functions.
-- **Microphone Button**: A button to activate speech recognition for voice commands.

 ## Voice Commands

 The calculator supports various voice commands for arithmetic operations and functions.
 Here are some examples: